-With respect to the Health Science Center (HSC) campuses in the Eastern Division and Charleston Division, UPD does not have a continuous physical presence there.
+With respect to the Health Science Center (HSC) campuses in the Eastern Division and Charleston Division and the School of Nursing in Bridgeport, West Virginia, UPD does not have a continuous physical presence there.
 However, should there be an issue requiring immediate police intervention, the local police departments are called and, occasionally, hospital security as well.
-Thus, in the preparation of this report, both the local police departments and applicable security directors were contacted for any applicable statistics.
+Thus, in the preparation of this report, the local police departments and applicable security directors were contacted for any applicable statistics.